GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 We will never share validated personal identifiable information with a partner without your explicit consent, as required by law, or as otherwise stated in these Rules of Use.
 You may revoke this consent at any time, and we will revoke the partner’s access to the information.
 The partner may, however, retain this information subject to their data retention policies.
 The Login.gov service does not collect any information you provide directly to the partner.

-Prospective partners and other interested parties can find more information about the partner onboarding process [here](https://developers.login.gov/).
+Prospective partners and other interested parties can find more information about the partner onboarding process from the Login.gov [developer guide](https://developers.login.gov/).

 ## 9. Fees